mehulagg/gitlab/doc/update/README.md

 NOTE: **Note:**
 Specific information that follow related to Ruby and Git versions do not apply to [Omnibus installations](https://docs.gitlab.com/omnibus/).
 Omnibus package comes with appropriate Ruby and Git versions and is not using system binaries for Ruby and Git.
-There is no need to manually install Ruby nor Git when utilising Omnibus approach.
+There is no need to manually install Ruby nor Git when utilizing Omnibus approach.

 ### 13.6.0